lintje/lintje.dev/src/_docs/git-alias.md

 ---
-title: "Git alias"
+title: "Using a Git alias with Lintje"
 description: "Prefer using Git aliases for everything you do in Git?
 Use a Git alias to personalize how you call on Lintje on your computer."
 ---

-It's possible to set up [an alias in Git](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to use `git lint` as the command instead, or any other alias you prefer.
+It's possible to set up [an alias in Git](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to use `git lint` as the Lintje command.
+Any other alias you prefer is also possible.

-Set up your alias with the following line.
+Set up your alias with the following command.

 ```sh
 git config --global alias.lint '!lintje'